 Protecting your fabric:

-303 Fabric Guard – for protection against UV, bird stains, mold/mildew
+303 Fabric Guard – for protection against UV and bird stains

-Agua-Tite – for making your canvas water repellent
+Agua-Tite – for adding a water-repellent layer to your canvas

 No More Mildew – for mold and mildew protection